TV-Rename/tvrename/options.md

 |-------|-----------------|
 | x | y |

-# Offline Operation
-# Automatic Background Download
-# Ignore List
-# Filename Template Editor
-# Search Engines
-# Filename Processors

 "Use sequential number matching" will match episodes based on their overall airing order.
 Because this causes a lot of false matches, it is off by default.
 For example, Seinfeld S08E02 is the 136th episode aired, so with this option "Seinfeld - 136 - The Soul Mate.avi" will be seen at S08E02.

 The "Default Naming Style" is what is used for new folders that you add, so if you are adding a lot, set it here first!

-# Season Settings

-# Other Settings

-## File Name Processors
-This screen tells TV Rename what filenames to look out for when searchign for a missing file.
-To really understand it you need to understand is [Regular Expressions](https://regexone.com/).
-Once you understand them you can see that this is a list of regular expressions that cature the season and episode number from the filename.
-Each one can work on just the filename "Show S01E07.avi", or on the whole filename "C:/files/showName/S01E02.avi".

- * Each can be toggled on and off
- * A folder can be specified to test the results of the Regular Expression
- * Each can have some notes to remind the user why that expression was added

-### AWAITING UPDATE
-## Search Engines
-### AWAITING UPDATE